 Sequence entire genomes with uniform coverage

-Most sequencing systems experience bias, which causes difficulties in sequencing AT-rich or GC-rich DNA regions, highly repetitive sequences, long homopolymers, and palindromic sequences.
-These challenging sequences often lead to incomplete results, sometimes missing as much as 15% of the genome missing from the final results.
+Most sequencing technologies suffer from coverage bias, which causes difficulties in sequencing AT-rich or GC-rich DNA regions, highly repetitive sequences, long homopolymers, and palindromic sequences.
+This can often lead to incomplete genome coverage, with as much as 15% of the genome missing from the final results.